Looking for a smart watch that’s suitable for smaller wrists? Here are our favorite small smart watches.

 I needed to draw some boundaries around what I meant by “smart.”
 Heart rate monitoring and GPS covers the minimum for recording workouts or sports.

-These help track intensity, distances/times, routes, etc. In addition to fitness tracking, part of the convenience of a smart watch is pairing it with your smartphone to get notifications on your wrist.
+These help track intensity, distances/times, routes, etc. In addition to fitness tracking, part of the convenience of a smart watch is pairing it with your smartphone.
+This way you get notifications on your wrist.

 The last point is maybe the most important.
 We’re talking about tech.
 Although style is absolutely a priority, we want products made by companies that specialize in tech, not fashion.
 It may seem dogmatic, but we’re focused on quality and usability first.